-NP inventions, tips,
+NP inventions, tips, findings and suggestions

 in the field of cycling comfort

 1) Many know, but maybe also many or at least some don’t know yet how important it is for biking comfort that the tires are sufficiently inflated.
 “Sufficiently” doesn’t mean that when pumping with a relatively small hand pump one can hardly pump any more, whereas the tires can’t be pressed any more with the fingers.
 This namely mostly is the case already when the pressure inside the tire is about 2 Bar.
 Sufficiently however means that the pressure is some 3 or 3,5 Bar, depending on the tire’s type .
 To reach this level one soon needs a floor-pump that indicates the pressure.
 It really saves a lot of effort when the tires are sufficiently inflated.
 So much, that one doesn’t care that the shocks one gets to endure when biking on a bumpy road are proportionally harder due to the fact that the tires really are rock-hard.
 Besides this problem can be solved by applying a suspension seatpost.

 2) Talking about tires and saving effort.
 Quite a few years ago NP figured out that when the wheels including the tires of racing bikes are very narrow because like that a higher speed can be reached, this implies that with that kind of wheels the biker needs to make less effort to get ahead.
 So he decided to find out in how far replacing the frontwheel of his city bike by a racing wheel would save effort.
 And yes, that really turned out to make a considerable difference.
 Since then he’s enjoying this advantage and wondering why so little (or no) others are doing the same thing, as well as why bike manufacturers are not building it in, although it doesn’t occur that often that the frontwheel of somebody’s bike is burdened that heavily that it takes an even stronger one than a racing wheel .